-Troon is aesthetically significant to the City of Stonnington as a well resolved and highly intact Post-war Modernist apartment block.
-Comprising of two bays constructed in exposed concrete bricks and joined by floating concrete and steel walkways, a flat roof with deep eaves shading floor-to-ceiling windows, undercroft carpark and matching concrete brick front boundary fence, Troon is distinguished by a harmonious, well-balanced, and clean aesthetic that embodies the key attributes associated with Postwar Modern apartment design.
+Troon is aesthetically significant to the City of Stonnington as a well resolved and highly intact Post-war Modernist apartment block designed by architects John and Phyllis Murphy.
+Comprising of two bays constructed in exposed concrete bricks and joined by floating concrete and steel walkways, a flat roof with deep eaves shading floor-to-ceiling windows, undercroft carpark and matching concrete brick front boundary fence, Troon is distinguished by a harmonious, well-balanced, and clean aesthetic that embodies the key attributes associated with Post-war Modern apartment design.
 (Criterion E)